mbel24/PROB-reimplementation/README.md

     - ppd_vs_stage.png — PPD distribution and clinical stage
     - gene_expression_heatmap.png — gene expression along pseudotime
     - adjacency_matrix_and_presence_probability.png — adjacency & confidence matrices

-## Option 2: Explore the analysis via the notebooks
-Open Jupyter notebooks for interactive exploration:
-    jupyter notebook
-- Notebooks in notebooks/ reproduce all figures and analyses.
-- Run cells sequentially to ensure reproducibility
-- Before running make sure you download all phyton files in prob and the ExampleData
+### 6. Notes for reproducibility

+- As we run it on Windows, the pipeline uses a non-interactive Matplotlib backend (`Agg`) to avoid Tcl/Tk errors.
+- All scripts in `prob/` are self-contained.
+- The virtual environment ensures dependencies are isolated.
+- We also facilitated some jupyter notebooks for interactive exploration.
+The notebooks reproduce all figures (including the ones produced by the synthetic and original data), make sure you run the cells sequentially to ensure reproducibility and that you have downloaded all phyton files in `prob/` and the necesary data (`ExampleData`) which you can find in the `data/` folder

 # Pipeline Workflow
 1. Data Loading and Preprocessing (prob/preprocessing.py)